Bankole2000/tonic-challenge/README.md

   // part of the refresh token mechanism - if accessToken is renewed, interceptor can replace token without needing to re-authenticate
   newAccessToken: string | undefined | null,
 }
-// side-note: newAccessToken is exposed here only for demonstration purposes
+// newAccessToken is exposed here only for demonstration purposes
-// ideally it would just replace the cookie
 ```

 Local or Docker `<BaseURL>` is `http://localhost:3000`